 What does your family think of your writing?

-They’ve always been supportive of me, but it’s my girlfriend who’s really been the biggest lift.
+They’ve always been supportive of me, but it’s Leila, my wife, who’s really been the biggest lift.
 I couldn’t do what I’m doing without her and her encouragement.
 My mom and dad, well, what I’m writing isn’t really their style of reading, but they’re happy I’m doing something I enjoy.

 What was one of the most surprising things you learned in creating your books?